Shair13/CharityApp/readme.md

 ![Success Page Donation](images/page_success_donation.png)

-and also you will receive an email confirming that everything went correctly.
+and also you will receive an email confirming that everything went right.

 ![Email Donation Confirmation](images/email_donation_conformation.png)

 # User Profile

-As an user, you can change your name, email, and password.
+As a user, you can change your name, email, and password.

 ![User Change Name](images/user_change_name.png)

 ![User Change Password](images/user_change_password.png)

 You also have access to your donations.
-We would be very grateful if you could mark the parcel as "picked up" by the courier in our application after the courier has collected it.
+We would be very grateful if you marked the parcel as "picked up" in our application after the courier has collected it.
 This will make the whole process more efficient :)

 ![User Donations](images/user_donations.png)